MIBuczek/Szkrabowe-Love/README.md

 [Szkrabowe  Love - working website](http://www.szkrabowelove.pl/)

-Is one page site about baby photography.
+It is one-side landing page about newborn and children photography.

 ## Rooth

-I use for this web SCSS / Jquery / Bootstramp pack / JavaSript and libary MacyJS to render gallery.
+In this project I used project Bootstrap, jQuery libary and SCSS compilator.
+Addtionaly I used Masy JS libary to create rendered gallery.

 ## Logic